That's a picture of Kylie Jenner without make-up bothers you? - 23/04/2020

 “It is important to understand that, in Instagram, it stands for the erasure of the reality.
 From the lighting you use to capture the image of the pose to get that ‘perfect’.
 In the pictures, it’s very common for women to do in the mouth, in the format of the blows, half-ajar, so that you have a tone of fun”, for example”, it Wrote.

 All of this, ” says make-up artist, you need to be called into question.
 “We’re just two screens away from the person in real life, the one she used to take a photo of the screen that we are looking at.
-This can lead to anxiety who do you think does not belong in this standard, and women are made to feel wrong, not to match it,” he says.
+This can lead to anxiety in those who do not belong to this ‘standard’, and women could be completely wrong, for no match for him,” he says.

 With 17 years of experience in the industry of beauty, Fabiana Gomes says that this relation is not easy.